Silver standard: Origins

-History - Europe and the Americas
+History

 Ancient Greece

 The first metal used as a currency was silver, more than 4,000 years ago, when silver ingots were used in trade.
 During the heyday of the Athenian empire, the city's silver tetradrachm was the first coin to achieve "international standard" status in Mediterranean trade.

-Great Britain before the 17th century
+Great Britain

 Great Britain's early use of the silver standard is still reflected in the name of its currency, the pound sterling, which traces its origins to the early Middle Ages, when King Offa of Mercia introduced a 'sterling' coin made by physically dividing a pound (mass) of silver in 240 parts.
-In practice, the weights of the coins was not consistent and 240 of them seldom added up to a full pound; there were no shilling or pound coins and the pound as used only as an accounting convenience.
+In practice, the weights of the coins was not consistent and 240 of them seldom added up to a full pound; there were no shilling or pound coins and the pound was used only as an accounting convenience.

-In 1158, King Henry II introduced Tealby penny.
+In 1158, King Henry II introduced the Tealby penny.
 English currency was almost exclusively silver until 1344, when the gold noble was put into circulation.
 However, silver remained the legal basis for sterling until 1816.